zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadatatables-gettableinfo-method.md

 ## <a name="parameters"></a>Parameter
  `ixTbl`
- [in] Der Bezeichner der Tabelle, deren Eigenschaften zurückgegeben.
+ [in] The identifier of the table whose properties to return.

  `pcbRow`
- [out] Ein Zeiger auf die Größe in Bytes, der eine Zeile einer Tabelle.
+ [out] A pointer to the size, in bytes, of a table row.

  `pcRows`
- [out] Ein Zeiger auf die Anzahl der Zeilen in der Tabelle.
+ [out] A pointer to the number of rows in the table.

  `pcCols`
- [out] Ein Zeiger auf die Anzahl der Spalten in der Tabelle.
+ [out] A pointer to the number of columns in the table.

  `piKey`
- [out] Ein Zeiger auf den Index der Spalte für den Schlüssel oder -1, wenn die Tabelle keine Schlüsselspalte.
+ [out] A pointer to the index of the key column, or -1 if the table has no key column.

  `ppName`
- [out] Ein Zeiger auf einen Zeiger auf den Namen der Tabelle.
+ [out] A pointer to a pointer to the table name.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]